AkilaDemotte/ReadWise_frontend/README.md

 I have only able to finish the frontend of the app at this point.
 I used React Js to do that.

-Using
-"npm start" you can run the app.
+go to the file location and use below commands run the app.

+npm install
+npm start